Patient information: Hormonal methods of birth control (Beyond the Basics)

 Hormonal methods of birth control contain estrogen and progestin, or progestin only, and are a safe and reliable way to prevent pregnancy for most women.
 There are several ways that the hormone(s) can be delivered:

-This topic discusses hormonal methods of birth control, including birth control pills, injectable contraception, skin patches, vaginal rings, and contraceptive implants.
-A discussion of long-term and barrier birth control methods are available separately.
-(See "Patient information: Long-term methods of birth control (Beyond the Basics)" and "Patient information: Barrier methods of birth control (Beyond the Basics)".)
+This topic discusses hormonal methods of birth control, including birth control pills, injectable contraception, skin patches, vaginal rings, one type of IUD, and contraceptive implants.
+Nonhormonal methods, such as the copper IUD and barrier methods, are discussed separately.
+(See "Patient information: Long-term methods of birth control (Beyond the Basics)", section on 'Intrauterine device (IUD)' and "Patient information: Barrier methods of birth control (Beyond the Basics)".)
 An overview of all birth control methods is also available.
 (See "Patient information: Birth control; which method is right for me?
 (Beyond the Basics)".)

 CHOOSING A BIRTH CONTROL METHOD